learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

       <h3>Menu</h3>
           <ul>
             <li>Chicken Wuggets $10.99</li>
-            <li>Big Wac $8.99</li>
+            <li>Big Wac $7.99</li>
-            <li>Morld Famous Fries $5.99</li>
+            <li>Morld Famous Fries $4.99</li>
           </ul>
     </body>
 </html>
 ```

 What if we want to change the menu items?
 Or change the visibility of items on sale, which also change periodically?
 We can do so by creating a Django template.
+But first, we must introduce some setup and basic syntax.

 ## Creating a Template
 First, assuming we have setup our Django project, create a folder called `templates` inside the app folder.
 This is where Django looks for templates by default.
 Inside, we create HTML templates by using the `.html` extension.
 The resulting folder structure may resemble the following: